jennybc/googlesheets/vignettes/basic-usage.md

 There are three ways to consume data from a worksheet within a Google spreadsheet.
 The order goes from fastest-but-more-limited to slowest-but-most-flexible:

   * `gs_read_csv()`: Don't let the name scare you!
 Nothing is written to file during this process.
 The name just reflects that, under the hood, we request the data via the "exportcsv" link.
 For cases where `gs_read_csv()` and `gs_read_listfeed()` both work, we see that `gs_read_csv()` is around __50 times faster__.
 Use this when your data occupies a nice rectangle in the sheet and you're willing to consume all of it.
 You will get a `tbl_df` back, which is basically just a `data.frame`.
 In fact, you might want to use `gs_read_csv()` in other, less tidy scenarios and do further munging in R.
   * `gs_read_listfeed()`: Gets data via the ["list feed"](https://developers.google.com/google-apps/spreadsheets/#working_with_list-based_feeds), which consumes data row-by-row.
 Like `gs_read_csv()`, this is appropriate when your data occupies a nice rectangle.
 You will again get a `tbl_df` back, but your variable names may have been mangled (by Google, not us!).
 Specifically, variable names will be forcefully lowercased and all non-alpha-numeric characters will be removed.
 Why do we even have this function?
-The list feed supports some query parameters for sorting and filtering the data, which we plan to support (#17).
+The list feed supports some query parameters for sorting and filtering the data.
   * `gs_read_cellfeed()`: Get data via the ["cell feed"](https://developers.google.com/google-apps/spreadsheets/#working_with_cell-based_feeds), which consumes data cell-by-cell.
 This is appropriate when you want to consume arbitrary cells, rows, columns, and regions of the sheet.
 It is invoked by `gs_read()` whenever the `range =` argument is used.
 It works great for modest amounts of data but can be rather slow otherwise. `gs_read_cellfeed()` returns a `tbl_df` with __one row per cell__.
 You can target specific cells via the `range` argument.
 See below for demos of `gs_reshape_cellfeed()` and `gs_simplify_cellfeed()` which help with post-processing.